Kaizen is a Japanese word which means ‘Good Change’.

 Often you find yourself looking to implement major changes that appear to remove significant inefficiencies or improve operations, however big changes are often difficult to achieve and are regularly met with resistance, doubt, fear and apathy.

 Incremental, step changes can often be small but meaningful changes for organisations.
 And this is where Kaizen can come in.

 Some of the core principles of Kaizen are extremely simple, but often get lost in the midst of project delivery, for example:

-Start change right away and build on that change over time.
+Starting change right away and building on that change over time

-When something doesn’t work as expected, take the time to understand the root causes of why things went wrong.
+When something doesn’t work as expected, taking the time to understand the root causes of why things went wrong

-Measure your successes and failures so you actually can tell if you are improving.
+Measuring your successes and failures so you can actually tell if you are improving

 Not only can adopting Kaizen principles assist your project team to be more effective, but it can also help to improve your performance as a project manager and a leader.
 It enables you to review your approach and actions as a leader of a project team.

 Setting out a big goal can act as a motivator for success, but it can also strike fear into people due to the scale of the changes involved.
-I remember setting out on day 1 of my 7 Marathons in 7 Days challenge in 2014 and getting to mile 18 and thinking “I’ve got 6 more of these things to run on the next 6 days”.
+I remember setting out on day 1 of my 7 Marathons in 7 Days challenge in 2014 and getting to mile 18 and thinking ‘I’ve got six more of these things to run over the next six days’.
 This stirred up a huge amount of fear and doubt in me with regards to actually completing the challenge.
-By the end of the week my running partner and I were breaking the marathons down into smaller, manageable targets, even down to 100 metre targets by the last 3 miles of marathon number 7.
+By the end of the week my running partner and I were breaking the marathons down into smaller, manageable targets, even down to 100-metre targets by the last three miles of marathon number 7.